JamieM-Hub/JM-Idle-Game/README.md

 # **ELEMENTS**
-*Elements* is a simple yet alluring mobile clicker game that is best described as interactive art with a finite play time... and achievements!
+*Elements* is a simple yet alluring mobile clicker game that is best described as interactive art with a finite play experience... and achievements!

 The project was developed by [Jamie McKenzie](https://github.com/JamieM-Hub) as part of the [Full Stack Software Development](https://codeinstitute.net) diploma at Code Institute.